yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-SingleValueGauge.md

 <a name="basics"></a>
 ### Basics
-SingleValueGauge shows the status of a current value against an optional total.
+SingleValueGauge shows the status of a current value relative to an optional total.